How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 - Stay calm and act quickly.
 The sooner you use emergency contraception, the higher the effectiveness.
 (World Health Organization)

-- Consider the copper IUD if available and feasible—especially if 72 hours have passed or if you prefer a very effective option.
+- Consider the copper IUD.
+Use it if available.
+This is true if 72 hours have passed.
+It is also preferred if you want a very effective way.

 - Take a pregnancy test if your period is late.